rascol/PPS-Client/README.md

 ~ $ pps-client -v
 ```

-That runs a secondary copy of PPS-Client that just displays a status printout that the PPS-Client daemon continuously generates and saves to an in-memory file.
+That runs a second copy of PPS-Client that just displays a status printout that the PPS-Client daemon continuously generates and saves to an in-memory file.
 When PPS-Client starts up you can expect to see something like the following in the status printout:

 <p align="center"><img src="figures/StatusPrintoutOnStart.png" alt="Status Printout on Startup"></p>